 For Further Training and Exercises:

 You’ve been involved with photography for some time now- haven’t you?
 Don’t you sometimes wish that you felt more motivated to create pictures?
 You can’t always be traveling to exotic locations to excite your inner-artist.
-Enter the Photographer’s Creativity Catalog– which is currently 82% off leading up to Black Friday.
-Plus you can use the discount coupon photoholiday20 for an even larger markdown.
+Enter the Photographer’s Creativity Catalog– which is currently 82% off.
+Plus you can use the discount coupon picturecorrect for an even larger markdown.

 “We all suffer burnout.
 The best way to combat burnout is to explore new avenues of personal expression.” – Kent DuFault (Author of the Creativity Catalog)